agwells/talk-like-a/README.md

 The text transformation algorithms used here are based on code cloned from this Git repo: `git://git.joeyh.name/filters`

-The filters were written by several different authors; see the `/originals` directory for copyright information on each of them.
+The filters were written by several different authors, and collected by [Joey Hess](http://joeyh.name/code/filters/) (who also wrote several of them!).
+See the `/originals` directory for copyright and license information on each of them.

 # Development